Characters of the Yakuza series: Taiga Saejima

 Taiga Saejima (冴島 大河, Saejima Taiga) is one of the four playable characters in Yakuza 4.
 A 45-year-old physically imposing former yakuza who was sentenced to death for having killed 18 members of the Ueno Seiwa Clan by himself in 1985.
 His tattoo is a tiger, a pun on his name.
 After serving 25 years, a few days before his scheduled execution, he is suddenly transferred to a secret prison off the coast of Okinawa, where he meets Goh Hamazaki, who persuades him to break out together.
-He agrees and, after falling into the sea, washes up on the beach where he is found by Haruka.
+He agrees and manages to escape, falling into the sea.
+Some time later, he washes up on the beach at Morning Glory Orphanage, where he is found by Haruka.
 Saejima gives his name as "Suzuki" to Haruka and Kiryu, and, after getting tickets and pocket money from Kiryu, heads to Kamurocho.
 Here he reunites briefly with Majima.
 Soon after he and Yasuko, his sister, are kidnapped by Katsuragi, where they see each other for the first time in 25 years.
-Here Katsuragi explains that Saejima didn't kill the men; the real culprit is Katsuragi himself.
-The rounds Saejima used were rubber bullets, and all the men were only knocked unconscious after being shot by Saejima.
-After Saejima left, Katsuragi returned and shot them all in the head, but framed Saejima.
-Kido shoots Katsuragi and Saejima warns Kiryu and Yasuko of the bulletproof vest he's wearing, but the warning comes too late and Yasuko is fatally shot protecting Taiga.
+Here Katsuragi explains that Saejima did not kill the men; the real culprit is Katsuragi himself.
+The rounds Saejima used were rubber bullets, and the targets survived Saejima's attack, instead being briefly knocked unconscious.
+After Saejima left, Katsuragi returned and shot them all in the head, framing Saejima for the crime.
+Kido shoots Katsuragi and Saejima warns Kiryu and Yasuko of the bulletproof vest he is wearing, but the warning comes too late, and Yasuko is fatally shot protecting Taiga.
 Taiga later fights Kido on top of the Millennium Tower.
-After serving out an additional 5 year sentence for assaulting the 18 Ueno Seiwa members, and the events of the sixth game he officially becomes part of the Tojo again until its collapse in 2019.
-Although he didn't make an appearance in Yakuza: Dead Souls, his name was mentioned by one of the Tojo Clan members stating that he was in China on business during the events that took place in Kamurocho.
+After serving out an additional 5-year sentence for assaulting the 18 Ueno Seiwa members, and the events of Yakuza 6 he officially becomes part of the Tojo again until its collapse in 2019.
+Although he did not make an appearance in Yakuza: Dead Souls, his name was mentioned by one of the Tojo Clan members stating that he was in China on business during the events that took place in Kamurocho.